abduh3131/scroot/scroot-Stable/scroot/README.md

 5. **Sliding-window + previous-fit tracker** – The detector gathers lane pixels with the classic openpilot window search and falls back to a “search around poly” mode when lines are faint, smoothing polynomial fits frame-to-frame.
 6. **Reprojection + overlay** – The left/right rails and the center corridor are projected back on top of the live feed, filled with a translucent highlight, and echoed in a mini bird’s-eye inset so you can see what the detector thinks at a glance.

 From those fits we derive lane width, curvature, and the scooter’s lateral offset in meters.
-The navigator feeds those offsets back into the steering bias so the pilot recenters inside any detected lane, while the arbiter tags AMEND/BLOCK events with `lane_bias_right`, `lane_too_narrow`, or `unknown_lane` when confidence drops.
-Lane-induced hazards are capped (≤0.18) and blended with a higher lane weight so the pilot recenters decisively without panic-braking on every video.
+Those numbers feed the overlay (so you can see the translucent corridor, rails, and bird’s-eye inset) and telemetry only—the navigator, controller, and arbiter never touch them.
+If the detector does not see a lane, the overlay simply stays hidden and the AI keeps following YOLO detections plus the active goal.

 ## Command Interface Tips